Have you considered Open Innovation for your business?

-Events such as these are great for inspiration and networking of course – but there are also lots of opportunities here in the UK too.
+Events such as these are great for inspiration and networking of course – but you’ll also find lots of opportunities locally.
 Here are just a few UK examples which I hope will inspire you to explore further.

 Northumbrian Water Innovation Festival

 More than 3,000 people from nearly 700 leading organisations around the globe descend on Newcastle Racecourse for Northumbrian Water’s now annual Innovation Festival.

 Water industry professionals join engineers, local businesses, students, designers and members of the public join to focus on key issues.
 These include climate change, the impact of 5G and vehicles of the future and more.
 Around 1,800 young people also join to find out about careers in science, technology, engineering, art or maths (STEAM).

 Companies and members of the public are very welcome to attend for free and can register for the activities they want to join via the Innovation Festival website.
 It’s a great opportunity to meet great businesses inside the water industry and beyond.
 Here is more information if you’re interested in attending next year.

 Transport for London